swingerman/grid-bootstrap/README.md

 Responsive grid classes for Bootstrap 4.
 Extends Bootstrap 4 with display: grid utilities.
 Uses Bootstrap 4 variables and mixins.
 It will pick up Bootstrap's or your override varaibles such as $grid-breakpoints.
 To generate responsive grid utilities.

-## Looking form Bootstrap 5 support?
+## Looking for Bootstrap 5 support?

 We've got you covered.
 Use __[grid-bootstrap5](https://www.npmjs.com/package/grid-bootstrap5)__